These Are the Big Jubilee Events—and How to Watch Them

 Given that the U.K. is five hours ahead of the East Coast, and eight hours ahead of the West Coast, the user-friendly interface that allows you to rewind playback (and then skip forward again thus skipping all pesky non-royal news) for the past 12 hours is likely to come in handy for those not planning to get up early in New York (or California) to watch the queen’s official birthday celebrations, known as “Trooping the Color” on Thursday, or the Service of Thanksgiving on Friday.

 It begins at 10 a.m. local time (5 a.m.
-EST) and will conclude three long hours later at 1 p.m.
+ET) and will conclude three long hours later at 1 p.m.
 (8 a.m.
-EST), with a six-minute flypast during the big balcony appearance of the royal family.
+ET), with a six-minute flypast during the big balcony appearance of the royal family.

 It has of course been announced that Prince Harry and Meghan Markle won’t be on the Buckingham Palace balcony (it’s limited to working royals) but the possibility they could be observing in some capacity should not be ruled out.